-The Volunteer Resources team would like to take this opportunity to acknowledge the hard work and dedication of our partner monitoring organizations and all of the volunteer monitors on the ground in the Forest Preserves of Cook County and beyond.
+The Volunteer Resources team would like to take this opportunity to acknowledge the hard work and dedication of our partner community science organizations and all of the volunteer community scientists on the ground in the Forest Preserves of Cook County and beyond.

 The Bird Conservation Network, the Calling Frog Survey, the Illinois Butterfly Monitoring Network, the Illinois Odonate Survey, and the Plants of Concern have collected data important to overall status and population trends of a wide range of critters and plants.
 It is important that Forest Preserves ecologists and Ecological Stewardship volunteers have access to this data when making comprehensive land management decisions.
 Collaboration on conservation initiatives to document and create an awareness of threatened, endangered and rare species in our Preserves go hand in hand with larger scale efforts in ecological restoration.

 As we look to the New Year, it is equally important to recognize the impact that our volunteer “superheroes” have made through the years.
-The following statements have been submitted by dedicated volunteer monitors, Stanley Stec and Clifford Trahan.
+The following statements have been submitted by dedicated volunteer community scientists, Stanley Stec and Clifford Trahan.